HydrologyFrankfurt/ReWaterGAP/docs/getting_started/index.rst

 Open your terminal and navigate to the downloaded file (it has the name "Miniforge3-(OSname)-(architecture).sh")

 Install Mamba by running the following command and follow the installation prompts.
-The prompt will notify you where to install Mamba.
+The prompt will notify you where to install Mamba (see |image| below).
 The created folder will be called "miniforge3".

 .. code-block:: bash